imShakil/BloodBank/README.md

 This is a simple android project based on blood management.
 This may be helpful to people for finding blood easily in an emergency contact.
 People can search for blood donors and can find a list of donors at their nearby places.

 ### Features
-Easy contact between blood donor and blood recipient through this android application.
+Easy contact between blood donor and blood recipient through this android application.<br>
 Included:
 - User Database
 - User Login & Signup